 Prices in India are low compared with the West, so there’s no need to take large amounts of cash.
 In resort or tourist areas, many shops will change money, but avoid exchanges on the black market.
 Scams and fake currency are not uncommon, so make sure to keep an eye out.

 Alternatively, for simple access to the money you need while you’re abroad - and an even better deal - use Wise.
 If you have a bank account in India, or know someone who does, you can make a local bank transfer before you leave your home country, and Wise will then send the money to the Indian bank account using the real mid-market exchange rate.
 It's a great and fast to get your cash when you arrive, and cut out any of those international bank or hidden fees.
+Always compare exchange rates across a range of providers to save yourself the hassle.
+And the money.

 You won’t have much luck using traveller’s checks in India.
 Many banks refuse to process them, since they’re becoming quite uncommon.
 If you do find someone to process your check, your exchange rate will be marked up.
 You’ll have better luck if you plan to use an ATM or debit card.